rust-lang/rust/src/doc/reference.md

   optionally followed by another decimal literal, with an optional _exponent_.
 * A single _decimal literal_ followed by an _exponent_.

-By default, a floating-point literal has a generic type, and, like integer literals, the type must be uniquely determined from the context.
+Like integer literals, a floating-point literal may be followed by a suffix, so long as the pre-suffix part does not end with `U+002E` (`.`).
+The suffix forcibly sets the type of the literal.
 There are two valid _floating-point suffixes_, `f32` and `f64` (the 32-bit and 64-bit floating point types), which explicitly determine the type of the literal.

+The type of an _unsuffixed_ floating-point literal is determined by type inference.
+If a floating-point type can be _uniquely_ determined from the surrounding program context, the unsuffixed floating-point literal has that type.
+If the program context underconstrains the type, it defaults to double-precision `f64`;
+if the program context overconstrains the type, it is considered a static type error.

 Examples of floating-point literals of various forms: